Convert Technical Atmosphere to Millimeter of Water (at to mmH2O)

 Frequently Asked Questions

-The main formula to convert at to Millimeter of water is to multiply at value by 10000.
+The main formula to convert at to mmH2O is to multiply at value by 10000.

-The relationship between Technical Atmosphere and Millimeter of water is given as follows: 1 at = 10000 Millimeter of water
+The relationship between Technical Atmosphere and Millimeter of Water is given as follows: 1 at = 10000 mmH2O

 What is the technical-atmosphere in millimeter-of-water?